CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - The Ephemeris.md

 <td align="center">
 <img width="2000" height="0"><br>
 Prove that all planets orbit the Sun in an ellipse. <br/>
 Disclaimer: the proof is mathematically dense and there is no need to know it.
-It is advised for the average reader to skip this example.
+It is advised for the average reader to skip this investigation.
 <img width="2000" height="0">
 </td>
 </tbody>